-These achievements of Galileo and Newton set the programme for natural science for the succeeding centuries quantification by measurement, and mathematical analysis.
-Newton's own work was a combination of inductive and deductive methods, in that after the laws of inertia and motion had been gradually discovered through ingenious experiments and arguments, he set them up as an axiomatic system from which consequences could be derived using mathematics and logic alone.
+These achievements of Galileo and Newton set the programme for natural science for the succeeding centuries-quantification by measurement, and mathematical analysis.
+Newton's own work was a combination of inductive and deductive methods, in that, after the laws of inertia and motion had been gradually discovered through ingenious experiments and arguments, he set them up as an axiomatic system from which consequences could be derived using mathematics and logic alone.
 He also gave clear expression to definite views on the nature of space and time: the absoluteness of each, their mutual independence, the validity of Euclidean geometry of space, and the uniform flow of time.
-In all this he was greatly influenced by the style of geometry which Euclid had crystallized in his Elements.
+In all this, he was greatly influenced by the style of geometry which Euclid had crystallized in his Elements.
 Indeed, Newton preferred geometrical arguments to algebraic analytical ones in deducing consequences from the axioms.
-Geometry in turn, from Greek times, had acquired the status of being a product of pure reason and intellect, which nature had to necessarily obey.
-The greatest exponent of this philosophy was Plato.

-During the eighteenth century, with the efforts of many mathematical physicists, the domain of validity of GalileanNewtonian physics was much extended, and many successes achieved.
-Apart from the continuing applications to astronomy, the theories of continuous media, fluid dynamics, elasticity, etc. were initiated by Euler, Lagrange, Cauchy and others.
+During the eighteenth century, with the efforts of many mathematical physicists, the domain of validity of Galilean-Newtonian physics was extended, and many successes were achieved.
+Apart from the continuing applications to astronomy, the theories of continuous media, fluid dynamics, elasticity, etc, were initiated by Euler, Lagrange, Cauchy and others.
 In celestial mechanics itself, it culminated in the monumental works of Laplace and Lagrange on the subject.
-By the end of the eighteenth century, some understanding had been achieved in the twin fields of electricity and magnetism as well, and everything seemed accessible to and falling into the Galilean-Newtonian pattern.
-Against a fixed spacetime background, all processes were described in a causal and deterministic way; and the universe ran itself like a giant machine.
+By the end of the eighteenth century, some understanding had been achieved in the twin fields of electricity and magnetism, and everything seemed accessible to and falling into the Galilean-Newtonian pattern.
+Against a fixed space-time background, all processes were described in a causal and deterministic way; and the universe ran itself like a giant machine.